3bdrahman/Self-driving-car/README.md

 - make the traffic generation more realistic (traffic cars can change speed)
 - make staying in lane and driving in lanes centers rewarding for the model
 - (advanced) make curves in lanes.

+## Please use Firefox instead of google chrome, and download the project for a way better experience.
+The animations will be smoother and better if you download the project.